whitecoldd/Marvel-Website/readme.txt

 It was saying that we can't SELECT and UPDATE at the same time, I was trying to fix it but it caused more problems than before so I left it like this, at least it works on my PC.

-P.S. unpack the folder "marvel website" itself in your htdocs but not the content inside.
+P.S.
+If you use xampp, unpack the folder "marvel website" itself in your htdocs but not the content inside.

-whitecoldd.
+P.S.S One of my earlier projects. whitecoldd.